Variational Autoencoders for Anomalous Jet Tagging: Variational Autoencoders for Anomalous Jet Tagging

 The actual objective of the VAE is to approximately maximize the log-likelihood $\log p(x)$, within a Bayesian inference framework.
 The log-likelihood of the input data distribution can be written in terms of:

-in which $- \mathbb{E}_{z\sim q (z \vert x)} [\log p(x \vert z)]$ is empirically the reconstruction error of an autoencoder.
+in which $\mathbb{E}_{z\sim q (z \vert x)} [\log p(x \vert z)]$ is empirically the negative reconstruction error of an autoencoder.
 The left-hand side of Eq. \ref{eqn:elbo} is the marginal log-likelihood we want to maximize (the other divergence term can be effectively minimized in the case of a powerful encoder $q(z \vert x)$).
 The right-hand side of Eq. \ref{eqn:elbo} is called the \emph{Evidence Lower BOund} (ELBO), since it gives a lower bound of the log-likelihood.
-ELBO is just the VAE objective and practically the sum of the reconstruction error of the autoencoder and the distance between posterior and prior distributions in the latent space.
+Negative ELBO serves as the minimization objective in the VAE training , and is practically the sum of the reconstruction error of the autoencoder and the divergence between the posterior and prior distributions in the latent space.
 Thus the empirical training objective of VAE can be written as:

 In standard VAEs, prior latent distributions are assumed to be multivariate standard Gaussian distribution $\mathcal{N}(0, I)$.
 And posteriors are estimated in the form of $\mathcal{N} (\mu(x), \sigma^2 (x))$ by mapping input data points to means $\mu(x)$ and variances $\sigma^2(x)$ of Gaussian distributions.
 The latent variables $z$'s are then sampled from this posterior and mapped back into the input space $\mathcal{X}$ via the decoder $p(x \vert z)$.
-On the other hand, sampling from the latent distribution $\mathcal{N}(0, I)$ will facilitate to generate new samples as long as we have trained the VAE well and obtained a powerful decoder.
+On the other hand, sampling from the latent distribution $\mathcal{N}(0, I)$ will facilitate generation of new samples as long as we have trained the VAE well and obtained a powerful decoder.
 So examining the quality of the generated samples also serves as an important measure on how well the VAE is learning the input data distribution.

-As introduced previously, KL divergence in the VAE objective can also be viewed as a regularization term.
+As introduced previously, KL divergence in the VAE objective can be viewed as a regularization term.
 VAEs with variable regularization weight other than 1 are also formulated as $\beta$-VAE \cite{Higgins2017betaVAELB} models.
 To clarify this process, the empirical objective of a $\beta$-VAE is written as:

 where $\beta$ denotes the relative strength of the latent regularization.
 Changing $\beta$ affects the competition between fitting the latent distribution and the input space reconstruction.
 With $\beta=0$ the VAE reduces to the deterministic autoencoder, for which only the reconstruction is optimized during training, resulting in very good jet reconstruction, however, losing inference capability in the latent space.
 Increasing $\beta$ leads to compensation between the jet reconstruction and the latent distribution matching.
 We have tested different values $\beta=0.1, ~0.5, ~1.0, ~5.0$, and observed that $\beta=0.1$ gives better balance between input reconstruction and latent coding.
 We focus on reporting results for $\beta=0.1$ in this work.
 In the following text, we use the notations of VAE and $\beta$-VAE interchangeably unless stated specifically.